mathsoul/Pool-Inference/README.md

 ## Code for Paper 'Combining Forecasts from Multiple Experts for Multiple Variables'

+**Please double click the 'Pool Inference.Rproj' file to open the project.
+It automatically sets the right working directory.**

 There are ? folders with a detailed ReadMe file within each folder.
 Here, we briefly introduce each folder.

 ### Code